EricZinda/Perplexity/backlog.md

 New Language:
     Hi Pri:
-        - we're ready to pay
-            I don't know the words: ready
-        USER: can we pay?
-            I don't understand the way you are using: pay
         - thanks! --> Yes, that is true.
         - How much are each of the vegetarian options?
         - we're good. thanks! --> Should be no
         - I don't know the words: hamburger